 The three national credit reporting agencies receive and manage literally billions of pieces of credit use data each year, reported from some 13,000 different sources.

 Given this incredible volume of data provided by lenders to the agencies, there are times when the information reported about your credit activities may be inaccurate.

 If you find information that you believe is not correct on your credit report, contact the company that issued the account or the credit reporting company that issued the report.
 You can dispute any inaccuracies found on your TransUnion credit report by navigating to the bottom of the SavvyMoney Credit Report and clicking “dispute”.

 For more information visit: http://www.consumerfinance.gov/askcfpb/313/what-should-i-look-for-in-my-credit-report-whatare-a-few-of-the-common-credit-report-errors.html

 Any institution that lends money – credit unions, banks, credit card companies, financing companies, and mortgage lenders, just to name a few – can use a credit score to help them assess whether you meet their lending criteria.
-These institutions are likely to use your credit score along with other information unrelated to your credit score that they have obtained directly from you, such as whether you’re working, your work history, your income, and your planned down payment.
-In general, borrowers with higher scores can get more credit, and at more competitive rates.
+These institutions are likely to use your credit score along with other financial information unrelated to your credit score that they have obtained directly from you, such as whether you’re working, your work history, your income, and your planned down payment.
+In general, borrowers with higher scores can get more credit, and at more competitive interest rates.

 Lenders aren’t the only ones who may use your credit score.
 Insurance carriers can use credit scores to help predict losses, and to accurately price homeowners and automobile insurance policies.